openebs-archive/openebs-docs/docs/cstor.md

 **Create a Pool :** Create a new pool with all the configuration.
-It is typical to start a pool with 3 pool replicas on three nodes.
-Currently pool types supported are STRIPE and MIRROR.
+It is typical to start a pool with 3 pool instances on three nodes.
+Currently RAID types supported for a given pool instance are STRIPE and MIRROR.
 A pool needs to be created before storage classes are created.
 So, pool creation is the first configuration step in the OpenEBS configuration process.

-**Add a new pool replica** : (Not supported in OpenEBS 0.8, refer to the  [cStor roadmap](/docs/next/cstor.html#cstor-roadmap)  ) .A new pool replica may need to be added for many different reasons.
-Some of them could be
+**Add a new pool instance** : (Not supported in OpenEBS 0.8, refer to the  [cStor roadmap](/docs/next/cstor.html#cstor-roadmap)  ) .A new pool instance may need to be added for many different reasons.
+Few example scenarios  are:

 - New node is being added to the Kubernetes cluster and the disks in the new node need to be considered for persistent volumes storage
-- An existing pool replica is full in capacity and it cannot be expanded as either local disks or network disks are not available.
-Hence, new volumes need to be provisioned on new pool replicas.
+- An existing pool instance is full in capacity and it cannot be expanded as either local disks or network disks are not available.
+Hence, a new pool instance may be needed for hosting the new volume replicas.
-- An existing pool replica is fully utilized in performance and it cannot be expanded either because CPU is saturated or more local disks are not available or more network disks or not available.
-Hence new volumes need to be provisioned on new pool replicas.
+- An existing pool instance is fully utilized in performance and it cannot be expanded either because CPU is saturated or more local disks are not available or more network disks or not available.
+A new pool instance may be added and move some of the existing volumes to the new pool instance to free up some disk IOs on this instance.

-**Expand a given pool replica :** (Not supported in OpenEBS 0.8, refer to the [cStor roadmap](/docs/next/cstor.html#cstor-roadmap)  .  cStor Pools support thin provisioning, which means that the volume replica that resides on a given cStor pool can be given much bigger size or quota than the physical storage capacity available in the pool.
-When the actual capacity becomes nearly full (80% or more for example), the pool replica is expanded by adding a set of disks to it.
-If the pool replica type is stripe, then the disks can be added in any multiples of disks (1 disk or more) at a time, but if the type is any of the RAIDZx, then the expansion is done by adding any multiples of RAIDZ groups (1 group or more).
+**Expand a given pool instance :** (Not supported in OpenEBS 0.8, refer to the [cStor roadmap](/docs/next/cstor.html#cstor-roadmap)  ).  cStor Pools support thin provisioning, which means that the volume replica that resides on a given cStor pool can be given much bigger size or quota than the physical storage capacity available in the pool.
+When the actual capacity becomes nearly full (80% or more for example), the pool instance is expanded by adding a set of disks to it.
+If the pool instance's disk RAID type is STRIPE, then the disks can be added in any multiples of disks (1 disk or more) at a time, but if the type is any of the RAIDZx, then the expansion is done by adding any multiples of RAIDZ groups (1 group or more).

-**Delete a pool replica** : (Not supported in OpenEBS 0.8, refer to the  [cStor roadmap](/docs/next/cstor.html#cstor-roadmap) .
-When a Kubernetes node needs to be drained in a planned manner, then the data needs to be moved to another node first.
-Typical procedure would be to move the volume replicas on the pool replica to be moved on the fly to another pool and then delete the current pool replica.
+**Delete a pool instance** : (Not supported in OpenEBS 0.8, refer to the  [cStor roadmap](/docs/next/cstor.html#cstor-roadmap) .
+When a Kubernetes node needs to be drained in a planned manner, then the volume replicas in the pool instance that resides on that node need to be drained by moving them to other pool instance(s).
+Once all the volume replicas are drained, the pool instance is deleted.

 ## cStor Volume snapshots

-cStor snapshots are  are taken instantaneously as they are point-in-time copy of the volume data.
+cStor snapshots are taken instantaneously as they are point-in-time copy of the volume data.
 OpenEBS supports standard Kubernetes API to take snapshots and restore volumes from snapshots.

 Example specification for a snapshot is shown below.